orientechnologies/orientdb-docs/PHP-dbCreate.md

 ## Creating Databases

 In the event that a database does not already exist on the server, you can create one from within your application, using the `dbCreate()` method.
-This method requires on argument, the database name, and can take two additional arguments defining the storage and database types.
+This method requires one argument, the database name, and can take two additional arguments defining the storage and database types.
 It returns the default cluster ID.

 ### Syntax